Showing posts with label #ChristAlmighty. Show all posts

 Evil reasoning (διαλογισμοὶ πονηροί/dialoyismé poniré, KJV “evil thoughts”) tends to get listed with the others, but really all these things are evil thoughts.
 And notice how a number of ’em violate the Ten Commandments.

-Lots of Christians figure sex isn’t an issue once you’re married: Have all the sex you want with your spouse!
-But you can still be inordinately interested in sex.
-Some years ago a few famous pastors raised eyebrows by declaring Christian couples need to have sex daily… despite what either partner, usually the under-appreciated wife who now has to submit to her husband’s objectifying lusts, is comfortable with.
-Look, if the wife doesn’t wanna have sex every day, usually there’s good reason!
+Some years ago a few famous pastors raised eyebrows by declaring Christian couples need to have sex daily.
+And hey, if both of you wanna have sex daily, go nuts!
+But what these pastors demanded, did not take both partners into consideration—usually the under-appreciated wife, who was now obligated to submit to her husband’s objectifying lusts.
+Look, if the wife doesn’t wanna have sex every day, usually there’s good reason.
 Her husband probably sucks at ministering to her needs.
-(And not just her sexual needs; get your mind out of there.)
+(Or even recognizing she has needs.
+And no, not just her sexual needs.
+Get your mind out of there.)
 The demand for daily sex is still selfish.
 Still lacks self-control.
-Still porn.
+Still unchaste.

 THEFT (κλοπαί/klopé, KJV “thefts”).
 Refers to whether you’re outright stealing things, or secretly trying to get away with stuff.
 Getting an unfair advantage over everyone else, getting ahead by misusing other people’s trust.
 To them, life is war and competition and profit, and if you’re not playing the game you’re a fool.